1technophile/OpenMQTTGateway/docs/upload/portal.md

 * Set your MQTT Server password (facultative)
 * Set your MQTT base topic if you need to change it (you must keep the / at the end)
 * Set your gateway name if you need to change it
+* Set your Over The Air password, this password is used for local and remote OTA

 * Click on save